MeteoGroup/docker-dev/README.md

 docker pull meteogroup/docker-dev
 ```

-The default `ENTRYPOINT` starts the docker daemon and run `sh` afterwards.
+The default `ENTRYPOINT` starts the docker daemon and run `bash` afterwards.
 It
-will also take care of stopping the docker daemon as soos as `sh` exits.
+will also take care of stopping the docker daemon as soos as `bash` exits.
 To run
 with an interactive shell use

 ```bash
 docker run --privileged --rm -ti meteogroup/docker-dev
 ```

-To execute a command use the `-c` argument to `sh`.
+To execute a command use the `-c` argument to `bash`.

 ```bash
 docker run --privileged --rm -ti meteogroup/docker-dev -c echo "Hello world!"